Screwworm fly

 Distribution

-• Found in the coastal swamps of Papua New Guinea adjacent to the Torres Strait and throughout much of Indonesia, Malaysia and the Philippines.
+• is commonly found in countries neighbouring Australia to the north (including Papua New Guinea and Timor-Leste) and throughout much of Indonesia, Malaysia and the Philippines

 Life cycle